|1780 to 1900||1900 to now||Harris Museum||Map of Preston|

 According to the book 'Prehistoric Lancashire' by David Barrowclough, ice extended around 20 miles beyond Blackpool and the coast was even further out as the sea was around 20 metres lower.
 It was 6000bc before the coast as we know it formed.
 Evidence of woodland beyond the coast is still found.
 Forest also covered the tops of the hills.
 From 4500bc evidence of small scale land clearance for cereal growing exists.
 Around 4000bc the sea level rose around 5 metres and much of the Fylde and West Lancashire was flooded creating islands.
 The sea fell back and around 2000bc much of the forest was cleared.

 Bronze Age dwellers built a timber circle at Bleasdale around 1700 b.c., 10 miles north of Preston.
+See the display in the Harris.

 Around 2000yrs ago the area was in the Kingdom of the Brigantes and was populated by a tribe known as the Sentantii (or dwellers in the country of waters).